 \section{Applications}

-We consider two specific applications of our result, namely, in percolation theory and in computer science in the context of spread of computer viruses.
-As we discuss these two topics, we shall also present some numerical and simulation results that are intended not only to provide insights into the dynamics of the process, but also to serve as a verification of our results.
+Here, we consider some applications of our result.
+As we discuss these applications, we shall also present some numerical and simulation results that are intended not only to provide insights into the dynamics of the process, but also to serve as a verification of our results.